Kiltoom, County Roscommon: History

-Historic sites are an ancient burial mound on which the first church in the village was built, near which is a holy well known as Tobar Pádraig or Patrick's Well.
+Historic sites include an ancient burial mound on which the first church in the village was built, near which is a holy well known as Tobar Pádraig or Patrick's Well.
 The Kiltoom rectory was served by Cluniac monks from Athlone in the 15th century.
 In the late 17th century a secular priest resided at Kiltoom.
 In the second half of the 18th century the Roman Catholic parishes of Kiltoom and neighbouring Cam were united.
 The church of Kiltoom is dedicated to the Risen Christ, and the new central window (2014) in the sacristy depicts the resurrection of Jesus.
 The old graveyard with ruins of a 12th-century church is situated in Kiltoom townland in the northern part of the parish.
 Several stately homes were located in the area of the parish.
 A hotel has been built at Hodson Bay on Lough Ree, near the site of one of these homes.